Luže (Chrudim District)

 Luže is a town in Chrudim District in the Pardubice Region of the Czech Republic.
 It has about 2,600 inhabitants.
+The town is located in the Svitavy Uplands on the Novohradka River.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Church of Our Lady Help of Christians on the Chlumek hill, protected as a national cultural monument.

 Administrative division

 Luže consists of 12 municipal parts (in brackets population according to the 2021 census):